Market Overview

 Suffolk is more affordable with a median home price of $370K, compared to $630K in Sterling.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Sterling prices range from $180K–$1.5M.
 Suffolk prices range from $175K–$800K.

-Both cities are popular with families.
 Sterling is a fast-growing Loudoun County community near Dulles Airport.
 Suffolk is the largest city by area in Virginia, offering a mix of new construction communities and rural charm.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.